Gordon Prentice: Parliamentary career

-Prentice was angrily told off by Tony Blair in October 2004, when he asked during Prime Minister’s Questions if there had been any single act of renewal in the Labour Party within the ten years Blair had been the party leader.
-He had previously been warned by the party in 1996 when he criticised Blair’s performance as opposition leader.
+Prentice was angrily told off by Tony Blair in October 2004, when he asked during Prime Minister's Questions if there had been any single act of renewal in the Labour Party within the ten years Blair had been the party leader.
+He had previously been warned by the party in 1996 when he criticised Blair's performance as opposition leader.
 He then subsequently pledged his support for Blair the following week.

 In 2005, Prentice was appointed to parliament's Public Administration Committee.
 Two years later, he called for tax-exiled peers to be removed from the House of Lords.

 In March 2006, Prentice spoke out against the proposed merger of Lancashire Constabulary with Cumbria Constabulary.
 He later welcomed the merger being called off, saying it wasn’t appropriate for taxpayers in Lancashire to pay higher tax bills than those living in Cumbria.
-He called for “merger rethink” in the House of Commons shortly before the plans were announced.
+He called for "merger rethink" in the House of Commons shortly before the plans were announced.

 Prentice was one of the few Labour MPs not to endorse Gordon Brown for the 2007 Labour Leadership, nominating left-winger John McDonnell for the role instead.
-The following year, he became the second MP (after Graham Stringer) to call for Brown to resign, remarking that “the prime minister needs different sets of skills from a Chancellor of the Exchequer”.
+The following year, he became the second MP (after Graham Stringer) to call for Brown to resign, remarking that "the prime minister needs different sets of skills from a Chancellor of the Exchequer".

-After allegations involving Sophie, Countess of Wessex in April 2001, Prentice stated his belief that members of the British Royal Family should register their financial and business interests, like MPs.
-He also claimed he was “shocked by revelations” involving her.
+After allegations involving Sophie, Countess of Wessex in April 2001, Prentice stated his belief that members of the British royal family should register their financial and business interests, like MPs.
+He also claimed he was "shocked by revelations" involving her.

 Prentice lost his seat at the 2010 election and announced he would not stand at the next election, stating he was now a private citizen.

-Expense scandal
+Expenses scandal

 In December 2009, Prentice was criticised for claiming £2,262 for items bought at John Lewis, including £749 for a television, £649 for a fridge-freezer and other amounts for various items of furniture.
 Prentice also claimed mortgage payments that amounted to £19,564 in 2004–05, £20,211 in 2005–06, £21,806 in 2006–07, £20,313 in 2007–08 and £19,508 in 2008–09.
 Following the scandal, Prentice did not claim anything for the first quarter of 2009–10.
 Prentice was among 625 other MPs at the time who received letters regarding the scandal, and paid back £2,620 to the House of Commons due to new, retrospective rules for expenses created by an external auditor.
 The auditor stressed that their findings carried no implication or innuendo about the conduct or motive of MPs.